About This Listing

 You are welcome to discuss this option with us.

 During the access hours of 1700 and departure of 0900 guests will have access to their own bedroom and bath/shower facilities.
 Use of the dining room outwith meals times by prior arrangement with the host.
-Garden is also available for guest use.
-Host's private accommodation is not accessible to guests.
+Host's private accommodation and kitchen are is strictly not accessible to guests at any time.

 We live in a small coastal village which offers a variety of entertainment during the summer months.
 This includes local markets and evening Ceilidhs.
 The village hotel offers meals, refreshments and WiFi access.